jeffknupp/talks/wharton-web-conference-14.md

-## Compose Well-Made Tools To Create New Ones
+## Library Building By Composing Well-Made Libraries

 * `sandman` = Flask + SQLAlchemy + Lots of Glue
 * Requires you know the capabilities of your tools